rashendra/premier/README.md

     Enter number of children (n) :
     Winner's : id 7 and Name : Name_7
     Continue with a new value for K :
+The program will throw an error if non numeric values are set for the K or N values

+     Error while running the application :For input string: "A" Program terminated